 But, I plan to write only for 100 words and end up writing the whole article in one day.

 Remember, your positive emotions depend on your expectation as mentioned above.
 Your goals for small practices are so small, that you complete it easily and feel positive about yourself.

 And because of those positive emotions, you continue even further.

 The small practice is a big topic and I will not cover it in this article.
 This article is a part of “How to form a permanent habit with small practices” where I will discuss more about comfort zones, shrinking bad habits, and the neurology behind habits formation.

-If you like the article please feel free to share with your friends and colleagues, contact me if you have any questions regarding this topic.
+If you like the article please feel free to share it with your friends and colleagues, contact me if you have any questions regarding this topic.
 I will get back to you within 24 hours.